 People are exposed to Btk through contact with soil in the natural environment or through their diet, at very low levels.

 If you eat fresh fruits or vegetables, you probably have already ingested this bacterium.
 It is commonly sprayed on commercial and organic food crops.
 Exposure can also happen if you breathe it in or get it in your eyes.
 You may also be exposed if you ate or smoked after handling an object that’s been sprayed with a Btk product, and didn’t wash your hands.

 Can Btk make people sick?

-Reports of harmful effects from Btk include:
+Reports of harmful effects from Btk or applications of Btk-containing products include:

 - A corneal ulcer developed after a farmer splashed Btk into his eye.
 This healed after medical treatment.

 - Rabbits given droplets of various strains of Bt in their eyes experienced temporary eye irritation.

 - Participants in a community survey done before and after an application of a Btk-based formulation reported increases in the following symptoms after the spray: sleep problems; irritated throat; stomach discomfort; itchy nose; dizziness; diarrhea; gas discomfort; extra heartbeats; and difficulty concentrating.